psyc-201/Nummenmaa2013/README.md

-# Replication Project Template
+# PSYC201A Replication Project

-This is a GitHub template to use for replications projects in PSYCH 201a at UCSD.
-Create a new repo using this as a template in order to use it.
+This is a copy of the GitHub template to use for replications projects in PSYCH 201a at UCSD.
+New repo is created using this template under the name Jung2025.